MicrosoftDocs/Viva/Viva/connections/use-the-link-card.md

 description: "Learn more about how to use the Web link card on the Viva Connections Dashboard"
 ---

-# Use the Web link card to integrate existing content into the Viva COnnections Dashboard.
+# Use the Web link card to integrate existing content into the Viva Connections Dashboard.

 The [Viva Connection’s Dashboard](/viva/connections/create-dashboard) is where people in your organization get easy access to popular tools and resources that are relevant to their everyday work.
 The [Web link card](/viva/connections/create-dashboard#add-a-web-link-card) is a simple yet powerful option to incorporate existing content from across your Microsoft 365 environment and elsewhere into Viva Connections to offer a seamless employee experience.